Canadian Computing Competition: Contest Stages

-Students who perform well are considered for scholarships and are given rewards.
-The top 20 or so participants are invited to write the Canadian Computing Olympiad (CCO) at the University of Waterloo.
-It is used to select members for the Canadian delegation at the International Olympiad for Informatics (IOI).

 Canadian Computing Olympiad (CCO)

 The CCO is two days long, with four hours to do three questions each day.
 There are six questions, each weighted 25 points.
 Contestants' combined stage 1 and CCO scores are used to determine final scores for the Canadian Computing Competition.
 Bronze, silver, and gold medals are awarded, with each competitor receiving a medal; winners of gold medals are invited to represent the Canadian team at the IOI.